 The bottom line on all of this is: there is no such thing as “the best” in anything.
 There is only your best.
 Your best is just about your effort, and doing the best job you can with the resources you have.
 The best is about being “perfect” and/or trying to impress people you don’t care about on social media.

-Pick the best time to workout that you can be consistent with.
+Pick the best time of day to exercise that you can be consistent with.
 That’s your best.

 PS – You Might also be interested in The 5 Parts of a Smart Workout